JAMAICAN BANANA BREAD

 TO PREPARE BREAD:

 Preheat oven to 350°.
 Grease, and line bottom of (9 X 5 X 3") loaf pan, with parchment.
 Set aside.
 In a medium sized bowl, combine flour, baking soda, and salt.
 Set aside.
 In a medium sized bowl, combine banana, yogurt, rum, vanilla extract, and coconut.
 Set aside.
 In a large mixing bowl, beat butter and sugar, until incorporated.
 Beat in eggs, until light and fluffy.
 Stir in half the flour mixture.
 Stir in all the banana mixture.
 Stir in remaining flour, until just blended.
 Stir the batter, with a rubber spatula, making sure the batter is well mixed.
 Spoon batter into prepared loaf pan.
-Bake at 350° for approximately 1:30, hour or until a wooden pick inserted in center comes out clean, top is golden brown, cake springs up, when lightly touched, with your finger, and edges start to pull from sides of pan.
+Bake at 350° for 80 - 90 minutes, or until a wooden pick inserted in center comes out clean, top is golden brown, cake springs up, when lightly touched, with your finger, and edges start to pull from sides of pan.

 TO PREPARE GLAZE: